cuthbertLab/music21/buildDoc/rst/moduleNote.rst

     optional (to know what notes are next:)
     .to = note()   # not implimented yet, b/c of garbage coll.
     .from = note()
-    (question: should notes be able to be tied to multiple notes for the case where a single note is tied both voices of a two-note-head unison?)

     inherits from: :class:`~music21.base.Music21Object`